mahesh1071997/post_flutter_bloc/README.md

 This Flutter application demonstrates the usage of the Bloc state management.
 The app retrieves a list of posts from an API.

+here i have use this main pakages

+flutter_bloc: ^8.1.6
+http: ^1.2.2
+shared_preferences: ^2.3.3
 ---

 ## File Structure